 Figure Out How to Sync

 The information in your wearable syncs to your account via the mobile app and/or your computer.
-You want to know both how it syncs and how often, so review the instruction guide that comes with the device.
-For example, it may require you to enable Bluetooth on your smartphone.
+You want to know (1) how it syncs and (2) how often, so review the instruction guide that came with the device.
+For example, syncing may require you to enable Bluetooth on your smartphone.
 Or, it may require you to open the app to sync.
 In that case, give it a minute to register your recent activity after you launch the app.

 What Are Your Goals?